 High interest on loans

 Student loan interest fees aren't cheap.
-The average interest for federal loans is 3.73% to 6.28% and private student loans have interest rates of 4.12% to 5.72% using Credible.
+The average interest for federal loans for an undergraduate degree is 4.99% for 2022-2023 using Credible.

 Key steps to avoid student loans